 The Virtue of Selfishness

 I have had a few of these renewal moments in my life.
 One was when Pixie finally started sleeping through the night and I got my first real night's sleep in over 8 months.
 Another was in college when I took a trash can filled with ex-boyfriend letter and gifts and burned them in my driveway.
-Of course my most significant one was the love-at-first-sight moment when I first met .
+Of course my most significant one was the love-at-first-sight moment when I first met Spike.
 Baby swapping - although a seemingly small thing, has once again re-energized me and made me feel like an interesting, interested person again.
 Being able to walk into a store without worrying about the "break it and buy it" rule or not having to juggle my baby plus 4 bags of groceries while I go up the apartment stairs.
 These are the things that make me happy.
 And now for 2 hours every week I can indulge in them.

 Everyone needs a break from their roles for a while.
 Otherwise you play the part for so long that you end up tricking yourself into believing the role is all you are.
 As much as I love being a mom, luckily I'm more than that.
 It's something that I'm good at, and spend lots of time doing, but I never want my "mommy" side to kill my "self" side.
 Selfishness is essential to self-preservation in my book.
 I don't know why selfishness gets such a bad rap.
 You can't give to anyone unless there is something there to give.
 I'll use my baby-swapping days as expeditions to find myself and hopefully I can spend the rest of the week giving back to everyone when I reassume the mommy role.